 Without looking any further, we set up an Omnisend exit-intent pop-up.
 This appears to the visitor when he/she tends to leave the site.

 Exit-intent technology is one of the most effective ways to retain customers once they have decided to abandon your website.
-Learn more about it and find great examples here.

 For the second week we chose to experiment with an immediate pop up.
 This shows up immediately after the visitor begins browsing in your store.